 He was also a respected theatre actor, most famous for his production and collaboration with Bertolt Brecht for the American version of Galileo (directed by Joseph Losey).
 Laughton's performance greatly impressed Brecht who noted that "Laughtons fear of offending the audience (mostly on religious matters) was often in conflict with his desire to correct the publics false assumptions normally the latter desire prevailed."

 It was his lifelong regret that he was not a handsome man.
 He had a deep appreciation for beauty and the finer things in life, but believed he looked like a "departing pachyderm".note Marilyn Monroe, who played the young prostitute in the "Cop and the Anthem" segment of O. Henry's Full House (1952) opposite Laughton, said he was the sexiest man she'd ever seen; and Marlene Dietrich was thrilled to be working with him in Witness for the Prosecution.

-He was also the director of ONE movie, the 1955 thriller The Night of the Hunter.
-It did so poorly that he never got the chance to direct again.note However, the film was eventually Vindicated by History, and today it is considered to be one of the greatest thrillers ever made.
+He was a successful theatre director, whose biggest hit was a Broadway adaptation of The Caine Mutiny, and was also the director of ONE movie, the 1955 thriller The Night of the Hunter.
+It did so poorly that he never got the chance to direct another film.note However, the film was eventually Vindicated by History, and today it is considered to be one of the greatest thrillers ever made.

 Laughton died from cancer in 1962.

 A Large Ham if there ever was one.